What Is a Food Chain?

 What Is the Detritus Food Chain?

-The type of food chain that starts with the leaves of a mangrove tree.

 The type of food chain that starts with the dead organic wastes.

-When these wastes are consumed by microbes like bacteria or fungi.
+Here, the food chain starts with the dead organic wastes.
+These wastes are consumed by microorganisms like bacteria or fungi.
 Later, these microscopic organisms are consumed by other detritivore organisms like snails, earthworms and so on.

 Read more: Detritus food chains